charlespeters/ARWHD/about.md

 ### Goals

 My only real goals here are to make sense of things like design & front-end code and to write about the things that fill my time: the work & business of web design.
+I ultimately, want to get better at client services and better at front-end development.

 ### Colophon

-This site is somewhat reluctantly powered by Wordpress.
+This site is somewhat reluctantly powered by Jekyll.
 It’s made with SASS, Autoprefixer, Grunt & Flexbox, Prism.js, FitText/FitVids & written mostly with the Atom editor (Beta).
-It’s hosted on Laughing Squid, version controlled with Github (via Tower) & deployed with FTPloy.
+It’s hosted on Github Pages, version controlled with Github (via Tower).

 The typefaces being used are Proxima Nova & Proxima Nova Condensed by Mark Simonson served via Typekit.

-Images

 ### About Charles